W3rni0/NahamCon_CTF_2020/readme.md

 **flag{xor_is_not_for_security}**

-**Solution:** We get an unknown file with the challenge, obviously from the challenge description and challenge name we know that the file is xored and that the key is of length 4, if we look at the hex dump of the file we can notice this reaccuring pattern of bytes `\x5a\x41\x99\xbb` :
+**Solution:** We get an unknown file with the challenge, obviously from the challenge description and challenge name we know that the file is xored and that the key is of length 4, if we look at the hex dump of the file we can notice this reoccurring pattern of bytes `\x5a\x41\x99\xbb` :

 ![](assets//images/docxor_1.png)

-furthermore if we analyse the frequency of the bytes in the file we get the following graph where the peaks are in \x5a, \x41, \x99 and \xbb:
+furthermore if we analyze the frequency of the bytes in the file we get the following graph where the peaks are in \x5a, \x41, \x99 and \xbb:

 ![](assets//images/docxor_2.png)